GenesysCloudBlueprints/genesys-cloud-for-salesforce-sdk-dnclist-example/blueprint/index.md

+---
-# Update a Genesys Cloud Do Not Contact list with the Genesys Cloud for Salesforce SDK
+title: Update a Genesys Cloud Do Not Contact list with the Genesys Cloud for Salesforce SDK
+author: amy.miller
+indextype: blueprint
+icon: blueprint
+image: assets/img/update_genesyscloud_dnclist_with_genesyscloud_slf_sdk_workflow_diagram.png
+category: 3
+summary: |
+  This Genesys Cloud Developer Blueprint illustrates how to use the Genesys Cloud for Salesforce SDK to add the primary phone number of a Salesforce Contact to a Genesys Cloud Do Not Contact (DNC) list.
+The management of DNC lists is a crucial component to campaign management.
+In Genesys Cloud, you create and manage DNC lists.
+With the Genesys Cloud for Salesforce SDK, you can integrate these lists into your Salesforce organization.
+---

 This Genesys Cloud Developer Blueprint illustrates how to use the Genesys Cloud for Salesforce SDK to add the primary phone number of a Salesforce Contact to a Genesys Cloud Do Not Contact (DNC) list.
 The management of DNC lists is a crucial component to campaign management.
 In Genesys Cloud, you create and manage DNC lists.
 With the Genesys Cloud for Salesforce SDK, you can integrate these lists into your Salesforce organization.